 While the strong odor of mercaptan may be unpleasant to some, it is an important safety feature of propane gas.
 Without the addition of mercaptan, propane gas leaks could go undetected, leading to potential fires, explosions, and other hazards.

-In addition to its use as a propane smell additive, mercaptan is also used in a variety of other applications.
+In addition to its use as a propane additive, mercaptan is also used in a variety of other applications.
 It is commonly added to natural gas, which is odorless in its natural state, to provide a warning of gas leaks.
 Mercaptan is also used in the production of certain chemicals and pesticides, as well as in the manufacture of rubber and plastics.

 Overall, the strong odor of mercaptan may be off-putting to some, but it serves an important purpose in ensuring the safe use of propane gas.
 Without the addition of this smell additive, propane gas leaks could go undetected, posing a serious risk to those who use it.